Today I will list some of the commonly known, medicinal ones in our temperate climate, mentioned in the Medicinal Flora by Julian Barker.

-As I’ve already included pictures in the general blog on Asteraceae back in the summer I will only include links on both of the plant names so you will be able to read more about each plant on other useful websites.
+I will include links on both of the plant names so you will be able to read more about each plant on other useful websites.
+You can find more pictures on Wikipedia> tools >Wikipedia Commons as well as in the Gallery of Plant Atlas 2020 Online.

 Cautions: This is a ‘ethno’ blog on the known medical uses of the Composites or Daisy family.
 There are many cautions mentioned and self-medication is therefore not advised: seek help through a qualified herbalist!